 Tactic (ordinance): Conduct an audit of the zoning ordinances to determine code rewrites that would support local business development while limiting chain stores.

 Tactic (capital): Conduct a feasibility analysis for a public sewer system that would support existing and new local businesses.

+Fund the traffic calming plan to build upon our unique and walkable community.

 Goal D: Foster Town unity and fellowship.